aridjayarecipes/cutesrecipes.web.app/content/post/2599-step-by-step-guide-to-prepare-quick-soft-potato-donuts.md

 - " Grated cheese"
 recipeinstructions:
 - "Mix flour, sugar, and yeast.
 Add egg yolk mashed potato, fresh milk, butter and salt."
-- "Knead the dough until it doesn't stick to the bowl.
+- "Knead the dough until it doesn&#39;t stick to the bowl.
 Then cover the dough with a clean fabric or plastic food wrap (I use clean fabric) and let the dough rest for 10 minutes so that the dough rises."
 - "After 10 minutes, knead the dough for a while and then cut the dough into the same size.
 I cut them into 13 pieces."
 - "Make the dough that has been cut into rounds, cover the dough use clean fabric and let the dough rest for 45 minutes until the dough is rising."
 - "After 45 minutes, press the rounds dough slowly, so that the air in the dough comes out, and make a small hole in the midle.
 Or to make it easier use donut mold."
 - "In the pan, heat cooking oil and deep fry rounds dough on medium heat until brown, and turn over until another side brown also.
-Don't turn it over often because it will absorb the oil"
+Don&#39;t turn it over often because it will absorb the oil"
 - "For topping : Make whipped cream from powdered sugar, butter, Vanilla powder, white sweetened condensed milk."
 - "When the donuts are cold, spread the whipped cream and then dip them into the cheese or chocolate.
 Topping is optional."
 - "Potato Donuts is ready to serve.
 Happy cooking 👩‍🍳👩‍🍳👩‍🍳❤️❤️"